California sheriff says inmates tried to infect themselves

 The sheriff’s department, which oversees the nation’s largest jail system, has released more than 5,000 inmates during the pandemic to create more social distancing.

 The department has freed inmates using several qualifications, including if they are within 60 days of release.
+Inmates who have tested positive for the virus can be released.

 Inmates who are awaiting COVID-19 test results are being held in a downtown jail’s hospital ward or being treated at a county hospital if their symptoms are more severe.